 For our early generation composite decking (Trex Accents, Trex Origins, Trex Brasilia, Trex Profiles or Trex Contours), Trex does not recommend the use of a power washer.
 Use of a power washer will damage the decking surface and will void the warranty with respect to any condition caused by the power washing.

-Trex high-performance decking (Trex Transcend and Trex Enhance) can be power washed.
-Use only a fan tip and up to a 3100 psi power washer to remove soil and debris.
+Trex high-performance decking (Trex Transcend, Trex Enhance and Trex Select) can be power washed.
+Use only a fan tip and up to a 3100 psi power washer to remove dirt and debris.
 The fan tip should be no closer than 8 inches (20.4 cm) away from the protective shell during use.

 Trex decking requires far lower maintenance than wood decking, but does require some maintenance to keep it looking good throughout the years, much like washing your car.
 For early generation composite decking (Trex Accents), periodic cleaning with a deck wash is required.
-Trex high-performance decking (Trex Transcend and Trex Enhance) require less work - a simple soap and water cleaning is all that is necessary to maintain the beauty of the products.
+Trex high-performance decking (Trex Transcend, Trex Enhance and Trex Select) require less work - a simple soap and water cleaning is all that is necessary to maintain the beauty of the products.